tansen87/InsightSQL/README.md

 - [x] Add an index for a CSV
 - [x] Drop headers from CSV
 - [x] Convert Chinese to Pinyin for specific column in CSV
+- [x] Replace CSV data using a regex
+- [x] Apply series of string, math transformations to given CSV column/s

 ### 🍖How to use?